IgniteUI/app-builder-docfx/en/toolbox/grid/master-detail-template.md

 Master-detail template allow you to enrich your data grids by expanding rows to display additional information about a record.
 This feature helps you build interactive views where users can click to reveal related summaries, or any other components tied to that specific row context data.

-For example, you can show an **employee's performance info**, a **vehicle's trip history**, or a **customer’s recent orders** directly within the row, making your applications more informative and engaging.

 ## What Can You Do with It?

 With **App Builder’s Master-Detail template support**, you can: